-- Use the CONEXIS benefit card.
+- Use the Discovery Benefits card.
 It works like a debit card, deducting the expense from your FSA balance automatically.
 You can use it to pay for eligible expenses right away and submit any required documentation later, if required.
-(See the "Documentation" section on page 9 to learn more about what may be required.) - Pay with cash or by check and then submit a claim form to CONEXIS, along with an Explanation of Benefits statement or other appropriate documentation of the eligible expense.
-(You can download claim forms at mybenefits.conexis.com.)
-CONEXIS will then reimburse you, either by direct deposit to your bank account or by check.
+(See the "Documentation" section on page 9 to learn more about what may be required.) - Pay with cash or by check and then submit an electronic claim in your online account or mobile app, or submit a paper claim form to Discovery Benefits, along with an Explanation of Benefits statement or other appropriate documentation of the eligible expense.
+(You can download claim forms at Discovery Benefits.)
+Discovery Benefits will then reimburse you, either by direct deposit to your bank account or by check.